katsuya94/recipes/chocolate_chip_cookies.md

 * cream sugars, chilled brown butter, with vanilla and espresso powder
 * beat in egg, add dry ingredients in batches
 * fold in chocolate chips
-* shape cookies with ice cream scoop
+* shape cookies with ice cream scoop (45g each)
 * chill for 1 hour
-* bake at 375 for at least 12 minutes
+* bake at 375 for at least 14 minutes